spring-guides/gs-rest-service/README.md

 }
 ```

 The @EnableWebMvc annotation turns on annotation-oriented Spring MVC.
-And we've also annotated the configuration class with @ComponentScan to have it look for components (including controllers) in the org.springframework.hello package.
-As it turns out, classes that are annotated with @Configuration are also discovered by component scanning, so we had to specify an exclude filter to keep it from discovering and using our configuration class a second time.
+And we've also annotated the configuration class with @ComponentScan to have it look for components (including controllers) in the hello package.

 Creating a Representation Class
 -------------------------------